England 2022 Six Nations squad: Who's well-placed? Who might miss out? Who are the players to look out for?

 A first defeat to Scotland at Twickenham since 1983 was followed by defeats on the road in Wales and Ireland, as England equalled their worst-ever championship performances of 1987 and 2018.

-November brought fresh introductions to the squad - eight uncapped players, plus a further 14 with under 10 caps - and with it positive results, with victories over Tonga, Australia and South Africa.
+November brought fresh introductions to the squad - eight uncapped players, plus a further 14 with under 10 caps - and with it positive results via victories over Tonga, Australia and South Africa.

 Where do the players called up and the ones left out stand now, though?
-England had a 28-man squad for last year's Six Nations due to Covid-bubble stipulations, but there is a proposal to the Professional Game Board for this to be expanded to 32.
+England had a 28-man squad for last year's Six Nations due to Covid-bubble stipulations, but Jones is set to name an expanded 36-man squad for a training camp in Brighton after a deal was reached with Premiership clubs for greater flexibility on player release.

+Jones can also select unvaccinated players, despite the fact they are likely to be unavailable for away games against Italy and France.

 With England kicking off their Six Nations campaign away to Scotland on Saturday, February 5, we run through the major talking points before Jones' squad announcement...